liliankotvan/Azure-ADF-RefreshPBI/README.md

 ![image](https://user-images.githubusercontent.com/45773133/123711069-372df080-d846-11eb-8c68-5ca4cbe28e7a.png)

 which should be done after creating your PBI API REST, add the secrets into an Azure KeyVault and grant the service principal to access PBI workspace contaiing the dataset.
-For a detailed step-by-step, you can follow the tutorial: https://datasavvy.me/2020/07/09/refreshing-a-power-bi-dataset-in-azure-data-factory/ , where did the code originate.
+For a detailed step-by-step, you can follow the tutorial: https://datasavvy.me/2020/07/09/refreshing-a-power-bi-dataset-in-azure-data-factory/ , where this code was originated.